mattermost/mattermost-handbook/operations/research-and-development/product/development-process/user-interface-text-guidelines.md

   * If you’ll end up blaming the user.
 For example, don’t say **You entered an incorrect password**.
 Instead, say **The password is incorrect**.
   * If you’re describing what just happened.
 For example: **Your incoming webhook is set up**.
   * If the subject \(the doer of an action\) is the Mattermost application itself.
 For example: **The image has been deleted** instead of **The server deleted the image**.
 * If you’re asking the user to do or not do something, use imperatives \(command phrases\).
 For example, use **Don't change the Hostname** instead of **It's not recommended to change the Hostname**.
 Better still, explain what could go wrong if they do or don’t do something.
-For example: **Don't change the Hostname because doing so**.
+For example: **Don't change the Hostname because doing so will break something**.

 ## Types of in-product content